rodelgc/sample-cypress-newman/README.md

 ## Description

-My sample E2E test using Cypress and Typescript.
+This is my sample test code for the Cypress Real World App.
+I used Cypress for the UI end-to-end testing, and Postman for API testing.

 ## Setup requirements

 You should have NodeJS and Yarn installed in order to run the app and the tests.

-## Instructions for running the web app
+## To run the Cypress Real World app

 Once you have installed NodeJS and Yarn, follow these steps to run the web app: